Floods in Bangladesh: Flood shelter suitability areas in Bangladesh

 Recognized priority area for flood emergency shelter construction based on the bivariate choropleth analysis using flood shelter suitability and flood hazard maps in Bangladesh.

-To mitigate flood disasters impact, it is crucial to understand the areas that are flooded by water.
+To mitigate the impact of flood disasters, it is crucial to understand the areas that are flooded by water.
 At the same time, flood-affected families also can get a safe location to shelter.
 In Bangladesh, most rural homes are situated in low-lying floodplain regions, which are highly vulnerable to flooding.
-Many of these residences inundate during flooding and come to be unsuitable for habitation.
+Many of these residences are inundated during flooding and come to be unsuitable for habitation.
 In this case, emergency lodging in temporary flood shelters is necessary for the affected families.
 The place of the flood shelter concerning the distance from the community and accessibility is crucial for useful evacuation and relocation.
 The flood shelter must be accessible and close to a settlement to ensure efficient evacuation and relocation.

 On the other hand, the shelters should be built in an area free from the risk of flooding.
 Over time, a good number of safe cyclone shelters have been established in the coastal regions of Bangladesh.
-However, in the flood-prone northern and central regions and the flood-prone area near the major rivers, a small number of designated flood emergency shelters exist other than a few elevated homesteads.
+However, in the flood-prone northern and central regions and the flood-prone area near the major rivers, a few designated flood emergency shelters exist other than a few elevated homesteads.
 In most cases, these small figures of flood shelters are not located in flood-prone areas to evacuate most people.
 Therefore, many factors related to flood pronouns, protection, and convenience, should be considered when identifying suitable sites for flood shelters.
-In this case, remote sensing and geographic information system can play a vitally important role in finding suitable locations for flood shelters.
+In this case, remote sensing and geographic information systems can play a vitally important role in finding suitable locations for flood shelters.